 Feeding Crickets to Your Venus Flytrap

 Crickets are also very high in nutrients, but they should only be fed to adult Venus flytraps since they are much bigger.
-You can also find tubs of them for around $5 at any local pet store, and a single tub is able to last for years.
+You can also buy them at any local pet store, and a single tub is able to last for years.

 Feeding your Venus flytrap crickets is very similar to feeding them mealworms.
 You pick the cricket up with a pair of tweezers and place it in the trap, making sure to brush the trigger hairs so that it closes gently.
 The only thing that’s different with feeding the plant crickets is that you have to make sure the bug’s antenna isn’t poking out at all.